adobe/brackets/README.md

 CEF/Chromium, it could be ported to Linux relatively easily, but that work hasn't been done yet.
 Stay tuned.

-You can download "stable" builds of Brackets from the [downloads page](http://github.com/adobe/brackets/downloads).
+You can download "stable" builds of Brackets from the Download Packages section of the
+[downloads page](http://github.com/adobe/brackets/downloads).
 If you want to pull the repos directly via git, see [How to Use Brackets](http://github.com/adobe/brackets/wiki/How-to-Use-Brackets)